Raymond Kethledge: Book

 In 2017, Kethledge coauthored a book with Michael S. Erwin, a West Point graduate and military veteran.
 The book, entitled Lead Yourself First: Inspiring Leadership Through Solitude, details how leaders can benefit from solitude.
-Among the leaders profiled in the book are General James Mattis, Pope John Paul II, General Dwight D. Eisenhower, Reverend Martin Luther King, Jr., and many others.
+Among the leaders profiled in the book are Pope John Paul II, General Dwight D. Eisenhower, Reverend Martin Luther King, Jr., and many others.
 Through these profiles, Kethledge illustrates how leaders must identify their first principles "with enough clarity and conviction to hold fast to [them]—even when, inevitably, there are great pressures to yield."
 Doing so, Kethledge writes, requires "conviction of purpose, and the moral courage" to choose principle over popularity.